cgravani/mdlc_workshop_reinvent2019/README.md

 5. Now we can watch the workflow progress through each of the states.
 Be sure to to inspect the inputs and outputs of each state.

 *As we could see, running an inference job with a newer version of the dataset caused a retraining job to be triggered.
 This is how you can automate model retraining based on your model's performance!*

+## Full Working Source Code
+After you completes the workshop, you can view the full original CloudFormation template, and Lambda Function source code [here](/code/working/).